solidity-labs-io/forge-proposal-simulator/docs/guides/timelock-proposal.md

     }
     ```

 -   `validate()`: This final step validates the system in its post-execution state.
-It ensures that the timelock is the new owner of Vault and token, the tokens were transferred to timelock and the token was whitelisted on the Vault contract
+It ensures that the timelock is the new owner of the Vault and token, the tokens were transferred to the timelock, and the token was whitelisted on the Vault contract.

     ```solidity
     function validate() public override {